 - The state complaint process (Florida DBPR) only covers licensees, so your recourse for substandard work is limited.

-The pricing premium for a licensed inspector is typically $100-$300.
+The pricing premium for a licensed inspector is typically $100 to $300.
 That's cheap insurance against a report you can't use.
+When you're ready to pull quotes, start with our directory of licensed Florida mold inspectors.

 Frequently asked questions